 Description of Issue

-When trying to import an STL file with the STL Importer, it fails and reports a Runtime Error!.
+When trying to import an STL file with the STL Slicer, it fails and reports a Runtime Error!.

 Most likely the STL file is too large.
 Because the importer is designed to slice up the model and allow for multiple undo’s, the memory allotment only allows for models under a certain size.
 Preferably under 50MB, but up to 100MB on computers with enough memory.
 Fortunately there is a way to reduce those models that are too large.